 Prioritizing Projects – Methodology

 Think of a project as a big initiative.
-Choosing the projects to work on is key to help bring you closer and closer to meeting your goals.
-Unfortunately, often we do not have time to accomplish every project we would like to take on because we can’t do everything; however, you can definitely choose the best projects to ensure you attain your goal.
+Choosing the projects to work on is key to help bring your closer and closer to meeting your goals.
+Unfortunately, much of the time we do not have time to accomplish every project we would like because you can’t do everything — however, you can definitely choose the best projects to ensure you attain your goal.

-Luckily, there are some techniques to help you prioritize and rank those prospective projects if you do not know where to start.
+Luckily, there are some techniques that help you prioritize and rank those projective projects if you do not know where to start.

 Project Prioritization Matrix